Dostendite/210-commits/README.md

 ### Colon :
-**E.g.:** `Document: All methods for the Navigation module`
+**E.g.:** `Document: All methods for the Navigation module` *This one seems to be the favorite for now.*
 ### Arrow ->
 **E.g.:** `Feature -> Add three new skins to the ball game`